 The reason why my experience has been eye opening and often startling, is because so many take commercials for granted and approach them with little care or respect.

-So, here’s a little reminder, along 3 key insights on how to be get and maintain success in your commercial castings…
+So here’s a little reminder, along with 3 key insights on how to be get and maintain success in your commercial casting.

 Even if there’s no script to learn, read all the info that is available to you beforehand (your agent should be sending you the spotlight breakdown to read).
 Quite often casting directors will write notes, sometimes just words, that can give you an indication of what they’re expecting and looking for.
 Often they’ll include notes from the director too.
 These are crucial.